Geoff Chappell, Software Analyst

 Originally, and even still for a profile object that is created as described in the preceding paragraphs, the examination and action are tightly constrained by the inputs to the NtCreateProfile and NtCreateProfileEx functions.
 The examination matches the circumstances of the interrupt against the conditions that are recorded in the profile object.
 That the interrupted execution is for the process that was specified at the profile’s creation is known from the object’s presence in the list for the current process at the time of the interrupt.
 Other conditions are that:

 If all these conditions are met, the action is simply to increment an execution count in a specified buffer according to where the interrupted execution lies within the profiled address range.
-The set of these execution counts is then a frequency distribution of execution within the profiled area, as sampled by the recurring profile interrupts.
+The set of these execution counts is then a frequency distribution of execution within the profiled region, as sampled by the recurring profile interrupts.

 Except that qualification by profile source and executing processor had to wait for version 3.51, all this is in place right from version 3.10.
 Moreover, this basic profiling has changed remarkably little in the decades since.
 For present purposes, arguably the main change is simply in the object type at the beginning of every KPROFILE that is created as described above: it is 0x0F up to and including version 3.51 but 0x17 ever after.